 Lab setup.
-The Associate should assist in those aspects of lab experiment preparation that are normally carried out by the Faculty Mentor, such as creating an experiment, deciding on the type of instrumentation, supplies, and support services needed.
-Procurement and setup services normally provided by the department Lab Preparator and by teaching assistants will still be carried out by those individuals.
+The Associate should assist in those aspects of lab experiment preparation that are normally carried out by the Faculty Mentor, such as creating an experiment and deciding on the type of instrumentation, supplies, and support services needed.
+Procurement and setup services normally provided by the department Lab Preparator and by Teaching Assistants will still be carried out by those individuals.

 Identifying safety-related issues and enforcement of safety regulations.

-(2) Registration in the Mentoring Seminar course in the department.
+(2) Registration in the Departmental Mentoring Seminar course.

 The Department will offer a regular seminar course, CH 507 (Section 20).
 It serves the two-fold purpose of formalizing the Associate's involvement in this mentoring program and it provides an active, on-going forum for development of teaching skills.
 The Associate is expected to register for one credit of CH 507-020 during the Term in which a mentor course is being offered.
 Registration in one or more additional terms is advised.

 The CH 507-020 seminars will be directed by the Program Coordinator.
 Meetings will focus on sharing ideas for development of teaching skills, enhancement of the learning environment in a course, and on new methods of instruction in chemistry.
-Strategies for making job applications will be discussed.
-The seminars will serve as a focal point for the activities of those interested in teaching careers.
-However, the department does not intend, by the offering of this course, to provide a regular course in the theory and methods of teacher training.
+Strategies for making job applications will be discussed, and the seminars will serve as a focal point for the activities of those interested in teaching careers.
+The department does not intend, by the offering of this course, to provide a regular course in the theory and methods of teacher training.
 Associates interested in more formal work are urged to consider course offerings in the Department of Science and Mathematics Education that may suit their career objectives.